BuvinJT/distbuilder/docs/LowLevel.md

 the next logical progression is to bundle that into a full-scale installer.
 This library is designed to employ the open source, cross platform utility: Qt IFW  (i.e. "Qt Installer Framework") for such purposes.
-While the prototypical implementation of this tool is with a Qt C++ program, it is equally usable for a Python program (especially if using "Qt for Python", and a QML driven interface...).
+While the prototypical implementation of that tool is with a Qt C++ program, it is equally usable for a Python program (especially if using "Qt for Python", and a QML driven interface...).